saltstack/salt/doc/ref/states/requisites.rst

 Requisites match on both the ID Declaration and the ``name`` parameter.
-This means that, in the "Deploy server package" example above, a ``require`` requisite would match with ``Deploy server package`` *or* ``/usr/local/share/myapp.tar.xz``, so either of the following versions for "Extract server package" works:
+This means that, in the "Deploy server package" example above, a ``require`` requisite would match with ``Deploy server package`` *or* ``/usr/local/share/myapp.tar.xz``, so either of the following versions for "Extract server package" would work:

 .. code-block:: yaml